 - Users can now search the server log for error or warning messages generated within a custom date range as well.

 These are a few of the many improvements made available in the latest release of Centerprise.
-Other key enhancements include support for Linux, a new REST server architecture, Lean Client release, and much more.
+Other key enhancements include a new REST server architecture, Lean Client release, and much more.

 Interested in giving Centerprise 8.0 a try?
 Download the beta version here.